 Duck Galettes Recipe: French in Origin

-Including duck and potatoes, this recipe is not your average starter recipe so if you are looking for something extra special perhaps this will fit the bill (no pun intended).
+Including duck and potatoes, this recipe is not your average appetizer (or starter recipe) so if you are looking for something extra special perhaps this will fit the bill (no duck pun intended).
 The flavor is excellent and this dish is suitable for novices in the kitchen.

 - 4 peeled potatoes